sumearthb/ajc-austin-map/README.md

 ⬜Add link to the map application on AJC website.

-To learn more about how to modify the source code and transition control of the AJC Map Application to the AJC team please open the Technical Document included in the repository.
-You will find more details on our suggested action items on Page 7.
+For guidance on modifying the source code and transitioning control of the AJC Map Application to the AJC team, please refer to the Technical Document included in the repository.
+Detailed action items are available on Page 7.

 ****************************************************************